-The Commission considers that the progress made by the Italian authorities in recovering the amount due from producers who opted to enter the instalment regime approved by the Council in 2003 for the periods 1995-96 to 2001-02 demonstrates adequate management thereof.
-The Commission deplores however that in the absence of any indication of amounts actually collected from participating producers who failed to make instalment payments and who were thereby excluded from further participation, it is not in a position to assess the diligence employed or the progress made in the collection of the corresponding levy.
-The Commission considers it indispensible that future reports from the Italian authorities contain sufficiently detailed information on such collection.
+The Commission considers that the progress made by the Italian authorities in recovering the amount due from producers who opted to enter the instalment regime approved by the Council in 2003 for the periods 1995-96 to 2001-02 demonstrates relatively adequate management thereof.
+However, the Commission services have also noticed that timely payment of the seventh instalment has been recorded to the extent of 90,5%, which is the lowest among all seven instalments (timely payment of the first, second, third, fourth, fifth and sixth instalments had previously been recorded to the extent of 99,6%, 97,9%, 99,5%, 99,7%, 96,4% and 96,2% of the due amounts respectively).
+Moreover, the Commission deplores that in the absence of any indication of amounts actually collected from participating producers who failed to make instalment payments and who were thereby excluded from further participation, it is not in a position to assess the diligence employed or the progress made in the collection of the corresponding levy.
+The Commission requests, as already expressed in its previous assessment reports, that it is indispensible that future reports from the Italian authorities contain sufficiently detailed information on such collection.

-As to the amounts of levy which were not entered into the instalment regime, and regarding which litigation is being carried out in front of the Italian courts, the Commission has already expressed, in its assessment report presented to the Council in 2010, its dissatisfaction with the extremely slow progress in recovering milk quota levies and considered that the recovery of levies in this way needs to be improved significantly.
-However, the figures show that no major new developments are to be noticed and the effectiveness of EU law in this case is far from being achieved with such large amount of levies being unpaid over such a long period of time.
+As to the amounts of levy which were not entered into the instalment regime, and regarding which litigation is being carried out in front of the Italian courts, the Commission has already stated, in its assessment reports presented to the Council in 2010 and 2011, its dissatisfaction with the extremely slow progress in recovering milk quota levies and considered that the recovery of levies in this way needs to be improved significantly.